SAP/ai-sdk-java/docs/blog/Introducing.md

 </dependency>
 ```

-Automate tasks such as creating artifacts, configurations, and deployments, executing batch inference jobs, as well as managing Docker registries and object storage for training data.
+Automate tasks such as creating AI Core artifacts, configurations, and deployments, executing batch inference jobs, as well as managing Docker registries and object storage for training data.
 The `core` module provides tools for workflow and scenario management within SAP AI Core.
 * Artifact Management: Register and organize datasets and model artifacts.
 * Configuration Management: Set up configurations for various models and use cases.